 We were surprised to see a volcano on Bali island!
-We were expecting beautiful beaches, yoga resorts and other hideaways of hustle and bustle of the modern world.
+We were expecting beautiful beaches, yoga resorts (that’s why our budget for Bali was big) and other hideaways of hustle and bustle of the modern world.
 Mount Batur is one of the best mountains that we have seen in South East Asia.
 It is situated in northeastern Bali.
 It is an active volcano, so we wouldn’t recommend trekking there.
 It is great to see it from the neighbouring mounts though!
 If you are looking for an interesting ideas of spending an afternoon in Bali, you should visit Kintamani or Sari restaurants to see a breathtaking view of Mount Batur!

 #13 Beautiful places Indonesia

 Sulawesi by Ria from Life In Big Tent

 Sulawesi island is one of more than 17 000 Indonesian islands, 11th largest island in the world.
 Beside beautiful upland nature, authentic building architecture, Tana Toraja area which is located in the South part of Sulawesi is famous for unique funeral procession where buffalo and pigs are sacrificed, organized “death walks”.
 As well Toraja people has very specific burial places – hanging graves in the cliffs, cave graves which are guarded by death people wooden effigies “tau tau”.
 You should visit Tana Toraja to discover totally different understanding of death meaning, afterlife and see by yourself these old burial traditions.